tracim/tracim/tools_docker/README.md

 Container volume are:

-* /etc/tracim
+* /etc/tracim (used for persistent configuration files)
 * /var/tracim (used for persistent data like user session and sqlite SQLite database if chosen)

 Used port in container:

 * 80 (Tracim HTTP API and web user interface)

-⚠ You can also use this list of [supported var](https://github.com/tracim/tracim/blob/master/backend/doc/setting.md) (this var are from development.ini.sample conf file)
+⚠ You can also use this list of [supported variables](https://github.com/tracim/tracim/blob/develop/doc/backend/env_settings.md) (there variables are from development.ini.sample configuration file)

 If you want to use notification by email:

-* You need to give some smtp parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/master/backend/development.ini.sample))
+* You need to give some smtp parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/master/backend/development.ini.sample)

 If you want to use reply_by_email feature: